Canning Stewed Tomatoes

 Since it’s just as easy for me to use the pressure canner than it is to use a water bath, and since it makes sense to me that since we add other vegetables in we change the acidity levels, I process my home-canned stewed tomatoes in the pressure canner.

-Paste tomatoes have less water in them and therefore are better as canning tomatoes simply because it takes less time to cook them.
+Paste tomatoes have less water in them and therefore are better for canning tomatoes simply because it takes less time to cook them.
 They are thick and meaty.

 Some of the famous paste tomato varieties are Amish Paste and Roma.
 If you grow your own tomatoes and plan on canning tomatoes it would be a great idea to plant some paste varieties